danielkong/LeetCode-Swift/koa/README.md

 	4. Do the caching for image loading.
 ## Summary:
 	1. Use programmatically autolayout handle UI layer.
 	2. Use memory cache to save image data, and save favorite data into File System.
 Since this is for interview project in short time, I use File System to do the Storage for the interview and taking the advantage the data is small, and image is small.
+What we could enhanced for this is when frequently save to file, we could do batch to reduce the IO operations.
 For larger data storage and long term project, I would prefer to use Core Data or SQLite to save the data since we are trying to avoid frequently read/write to IO.